JacobsProjects/AutoFarm-Mod/README.md

 # AutoFarm Mod

 A simple Fabric mod for Minecraft that automates common tasks like auto-swinging, auto-eating, and auto-logging out based on health.
 Perfect for use in an SMP server or solo play!
+Please make sure this is allowed on the server you're playing on before using

 ## Features